ansible/ansible/docs/docsite/rst/user_guide/playbooks_reuse_roles.rst

     :options:

-        * Options are often called `parameters` or `arguments`.
+        * Options are often called "parameters" or "arguments".
 This section defines those options.
         * For each role option (argument), you may include:

         :option-name: